-Marcellus is also happily married to Annemarie Wiley and the proud father to three children, Morocca, Marcellus Jr., & Ariya.
+Marcellus is also happily married to Annemarie Wiley and the proud father to four children, Morocca, Marcellus Jr., Ariya, & Alivia.

 In addition, Marcellus is also passionate about music.
 He has over 20 years of DJ experience and has been requested to DJ some of the most significant brand events in the sports and entertainment industries.

 Marcellus’ unique experience of having survived the hardships of growing up in one of America’s toughest cities to becoming an Ivy League football star, NFL All-Pro Athlete and a staple in the sports entertainment industry, gives him a unique outlook on life.
 He is both relatable and adept at delving into topics ranging from sports to social issues with a breadth and depth of understanding.
 His charismatic personality appeals to a broad fan base making him one of the most well-respected sports analysts in the industry.